Azure/azure-sdk-for-js/sdk/communication/communication-identity/samples/v1/typescript/README.md

 products:
   - azure
   - azure-communication-services
-urlFragment: communication-identity-typescript-beta
+urlFragment: communication-identity-typescript
 ---

-# Azure Communication Services - Identity client library samples for TypeScript (Beta)
+# Azure Communication Services - Identity client library samples for TypeScript

 These sample programs show how to use the TypeScript client libraries for Azure Communication Services - Identity in some common scenarios.